 While you’re there, take a walk through and around the building to get to know the property and the neighborhood.
 After all, you won’t be living in a vacuum.

-When you find the perfect apartment, lock it in as soon as possible.
-You can opt to hold it for a while (as explained earlier), but when you’re ready to move in, you’ll have to provide certain documents and sign a lease agreement.
+When you find the perfect rental, lock it in as soon as possible.
+You can opt to hold it for a while (as explained earlier), but when you’re ready to move into your first apartment and start living off-campus, you’ll have to provide certain documents and sign a lease agreement.

 Normally when renting an apartment, landlords will expect you to provide your rental and credit history.
-However, real estate professionals are aware that they’re managing apartments in a student area, and typically, when you have no or very limited credit history, a co-signer will be required.
+However, real estate professionals are aware that they’re managing apartments in a student area, and typically, when student renters have no or very limited credit history, a co-signer will be required.

-Additionally, be prepared to provide your landlord with the following information:
+Additionally, your college apartment checklist should include a note to provide your landlord with the following information:

 - Your social security number and birthdate